ULHPC/ulhpc-docs/docs/hpc-schools.md

 - Nov.
 13th and 14th, MNO - Belval campus
 - Dec.
 11th and 12th, MNO - Belval campus

-Feel free to only attend the second day session if you:
+Feel free to only attend the second day session if:

 - You can connect to the ULHPC
 - You are confortable with the command line interface